 this, the cord should fall off within eight to ten days.

 against it too often.
-Just roll in or fold the diaper in order to keep
+Just roll in or fold the diaper to keep

 the area from friction.

-mere thread, which is one of the most important factors in umbilical
+mere thread, which is one of the most critical factors in umbilical

 surgical alcohol, both my babies umbilical cords fell off within 8 to 9